borekb/macos-keyboards/README.md

 # My macOS keyboard layouts

-Customized keyboard layouts created with [Ukelele](https://scripts.sil.org/ukelele).
+This repo contains two keyboard layouts, "Czech BB" and "English BB", created with [Ukelele](https://scripts.sil.org/ukelele).

 ## How to install

-1. Copy the keyboard layout:
+1. Copy the keyboard layouts to `/Library/Keyboard Layouts` (not `~/Library/Keyboard Layouts` since that would not allow them on the login screen and in password dialogs):

     ```
+    sudo cp -r Czech\ BB.bundle /Library/Keyboard\ Layouts
-    sudo cp -r Xyz.bundle /Library/Keyboard\ Layouts
+    sudo cp -r English\ BB.bundle  /Library/Keyboard\ Layouts
     ```

-    (Don't use the built-int organizer in Ukelele as it [removes the bundle from the original location](https://groups.google.com/forum/#!topic/ukelele-users/90YkwlJoCIg).)
-2. Log out & back in, or remove the keyboard layout from Input Sources and add it back in.
-3. Select keyboard in Input Sources.
+2. Add as Input Sources.

 ## How to make customizations